 Keaton took the role very seriously, studying the Dark Knight Returns, The Killing Joke, and deeply thinking about the character.
 He thought that Batman’s identity would be very easy to figure out, especially since the hero sounded like a famous international playboy.
 So, he decided that Batman’s voice should be lower and gravely, to hide his identity.
 This is a hallmark of every on-screen Batman since, save for George Clooney’s.
-Burton employed the late production designer Anton Furst, who gave Gotham City a kind of antiquated and sinister Art Deco style.
+Burton employed the late production designer Anton Furst, who gave Gotham City a kind of antiquated and sinister Art Deco style (which is very different from the Gotham series finale Gotham).
 The other major change was that rather than the classic blue-and-gray suit, Batman’s uniform was all black and bulletproof.
 The opening scene is played almost like a horror film, with Batman as the movie monster.
 In fact, the only character who inserted any “fun” into the movie at all, was its villain: Jack Nicholson’s Joker.

 The Joker is one of the most adapted characters in Batman’s rogues’ gallery, including the first to get a solo feature film.
 Bob Kane, who co-created Batman with Bill Finger, had only one actor in mind: Jack Nicholson.
 For many fans, the late Heath Ledger’s portrayal of the character is considered the definitive one.
 While excellent, Ledger’s take is informed by what Nicholson did with the character earlier.
 Nicholson imbued his version of the Joker, a former two-bit mobster named Jack Napier, with equal parts mania and menace.
 The Joker originally had the same sort of organized crime motivations as Napier, but over the course of the film he becomes the mayhem-loving villain we know.
 The parade scene, scored to Prince’s “Trust,” is an example.
 The Joker throws away money only so he can kill the crowd (and his friend) in an elaborate ploy to get Batman’s attention.